 About the Program

-The UND Department of Petroleum Engineering offers Bachelors, Masters, and Ph.D. degrees.
+The UND Department of Energy and Petroleum Engineering offers Bachelors, Masters, and Ph.D. degrees.

 UND's Petroleum Engineering B.S. program is accredited by the Engineering Accreditation Commission of ABET.
-The next scheduled ABET accreditation visit is in November 2022.
+The last ABET accreditation visit was in November 2021 and the next visit will be in 2027.

 Program Educational Objectives

 The undergraduate Program Educational Objectives (PEO) are the expected accomplishments of graduates during their first few years following graduation.
-The PEOs of the Department of Petroleum Engineering (PTRE) as adopted by the PTRE faculty, and Industry Advisor Board are as follows:
+The PEOs of the Department of Energy and Petroleum Engineering (EPE) as adopted by the EPE faculty, and Industry Advisor Board are as follows:

 - Contribute as engineering professionals in industry, including government or academia;